yahoo/fetchr/README.md

         pathPrefix: '/myCustomAPIEndpoint'
     }),
     fetcher = new Fetcher({
-        crumb: false, // if crumbs should be enabled, default: false
+        requireCrumb: false, // if crumbs should be required for each request, default: false
         context: {
             crumb: 'Ax89D94j', //optional crumb string to send back to server with each request.
 Validation should happen on server.
         }